prabinb50/Educational_Feedback_System_JavaFX/README.md

 ●	Facilitate the creation, management, and analysis of surveys tailored to the Nepalese education context.
 ●	Provide a flexible platform that supports various question types and survey formats.
 ●	Enable comprehensive CRUD operations for surveys and user accounts.

+**Note that: I have attached the reports of both part A and part B**